CSE 701: Final Project

 • All code must be written in C++.
 You cannot use C, and certainly not any other programming languages, not even as a small part of the project.

-• Your code should be fully portable.
+• Your code must be fully portable.
 This means it should compile successfully with any standards-compliant C++ compiler and run on any operating system and CPU architecture.
 Therefore, you must use only standard C++, and must not use any features that are compiler- or OS-specific.
 Note that all code used in the lecture notes is standards-compliant.
 If you want to use something that is not in the lecture notes, please look it up on cppreference.com to verify that it is standards-compliant.

-• Your code must compile using the latest versions of GCC and/or Clang with the compiler arguments -Wall -Wextra -Wconversion -Wsign-conversion -Wshadow -Wpedantic -std=c++20 without warnings.
-If you get a warning, you must eliminate the mistake that led to it, not the warning itself.
+• If you get a warning, you must eliminate the mistake that led to it, not the warning itself.
 For example, a warning about an unused variable x could technically be eliminated by writing something like (void)x, but the actual solution should be to not define that variable in the first place.

 • Your program must avoid all of the common errors that I mention in the lecture notes, especially those inside big red boxes!